CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-UI-User-Guide/Monitor-the-Network/Monitor-Network-Connectivity.md

 2. In the **Source** field, enter the hostname or IP address of the device where you want to start the trace.
 3. In the **Destination** field, enter the IP address of the device where you want to end the trace.

     {{% imgOld 11 %}}

     In this example, we are starting our trace at *server02* and ending it at *10.1.3.103*.

     {{%notice tip%}}

  If you mistype an address, you must double-click it, or backspace over the error, and retype the address.
 You cannot select the address by dragging over it as this action attempts to move the card to another location.

     {{%/notice%}}

 4. Click **Run Now**.
 A corresponding Trace Results card is opened on your workbench.
-Refer to [View Layer 3 Trace Results](#src-12321680_MonitorNetworkConnectivity-ODTL3) for details.
+Refer to [View Layer 3 Trace Results](#view-layer-3-trace-results) for details.

-### Create a Layer 3 Trace Through a Given VRF</span>
+### Create a Layer 3 Trace Through a Given VRF

 If you want to guide a trace through a particular VRF interface, you can do so using the large New Trace Request card.